 Travelling time: 5 hrs 52 min

+Each side of Jaisalmer has something engaging and enticing.
+From knowing its rich history to explore the attractions, you will get many ways to collect enthrall experiences.
+You can also enjoy capturing some pictures that will speak louder than words.
 For the daredevils, there are mysteries like Kuldhara Village and Khaba Fort.
-Dilwara-style Jain temples, one of the most important Jain religious site should not be missed.
+Dilwara-style Jain temples, one of the most important Jain religious sites, should not be missed.
 If you thought dune bashing and off-roading can be done only in Dubai, you might like to think again.
 Jaisalmer has the vast Thar for the same experiences.

 Distance from Delhi: Around 757 km